GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 ## Import Adapter

-The Import Adapter converts incoming DIMSE requests to corresponding DICOMWeb requests:
+The Import Adapter converts incoming DIMSE (C-STORE) requests to DICOMWeb (STOW-RS) and sends them to peer.
-- C-STORE to STOW-RS

 For the list of command line flags, see [here](import/src/main/java/com/google/cloud/healthcare/imaging/dicomadapter/Flags.java)